Fiat 500L MPV - MPG, running costs & CO2

 Fiat 500L MPG & CO2

 There's now just one engine to choose from; a 1.4-litre non-turbocharged petrol.
-It claims official economy of 35.8mpg with CO2 emissions of 154g/km.
+It claims official economy of 38.7mpg with high CO2 emissions of 165-179g/km.

-Those emissions give the 500L a Benefit-in-Kind rating of 34%, meaning it's not a hugely appealing proposition for company car drivers.
+Those emissions give the 500L the highest possible Benefit-in-Kind rating, meaning it's not a hugely appealing proposition for company car drivers.

 Fiat doesn’t have the same reputation for excellent reliability built up by VW over the years, but the brand counters that by offering a better warranty than the Germans.
 Both marques cover their cars for three years, but the VW’s cover expires at 60,000 miles, whereas Fiat imposes no mileage limit within that time.
 Still, a Kia Carens MPV has seven years’ cover.